yamoyamoto/.claude/commands/plan.md

 - Technical specifications and architecture details
 - Implementation approach and considerations
 - Integration points and system design
-- **Test Strategy Section**: ONLY included if existing tests are detected in the project
 - **Cross-references section with paths to overall plan and TODO list documents**

 **3. TODO List Document** (`[subject]-todo-list.md`)

-- Essential tasks only (no optional items)
+- Essential implementation tasks only (no optional items)
+- No test tasks, documentation tasks, or performance monitoring tasks
 - Prioritized actionable tasks with clear ownership
 - **Task dependencies MUST be explicitly specified for each task (各タスクの依存関係を必ず明記)**
 - Task dependencies and sequencing requirements clearly mapped